likeon/geometa/docs/personal maps.md

 	- api validates that token is valid
 	- should only work in prod
 		- skip in development
-- [ ] disable internal api endpoints from api swagger in prod
+- [x] disable internal api endpoints from api swagger in prod ✅ 2025-05-18
 - [ ] implement api userscript location endpoint to fetch data from the new tables
 - [ ] update api userscript location to fetch data from 3 sources in parallel
 	- we need it running for the period of time during which we migrate from cloudflare service